 A long-awaited update to Sony's APS-C lineup, the Sony α6700 is one of the best mid-range cameras on the market.
 With advanced video specs that bring it up to today's standards—including 4k 120 fps capture, internal 10-bit 4:2:2 recording, and IBIS—it's a great choice for hybrid and video shooters.
 It's no slouch for photography, either, with a 26-megapixel backside-illuminated APS-C sensor that captures stunning images with plenty of detail and dynamic range, along with best-in-class autofocus.

 That said, the camera does have some limitations.
-If, for example, you need RAW video output, the Fujifilm X-S20 has you covered and also supports 6.2k open gate recording.
+If, for example, you need RAW video output, the Fujifilm X-S20 is a great alternative and also supports 6.2k open gate recording.
 4k recording, however, is capped at 60 fps on the Fuji, and its autofocus system is less reliable.
-Sports and wildlife shooters may also prefer the slightly pricier Canon EOS R7, which has better ergonomics and faster burst shooting but has a more limited lens selection.
+Sports and wildlife shooters may also prefer the Canon EOS R7, which has better ergonomics and faster burst shooting, though lens selection is more limited for the RF mount.

 Canon is king when it comes to entry-level models, with a range of affordable, easy-to-use bodies at different price points.
 The best of these is the Canon EOS R10, which marries the familiar ergonomics and intuitive interface Canon is known for with a great APS-C sensor, some surprisingly advanced video specs, and one of the best autofocus systems you can find at this price point.
 The biggest drawback is that lens selection for Canon's RF mount is still quite limited, but if that isn't a dealbreaker, there's plenty to love here.

 The Sony α6400 is a great alternative with a more established lens ecosystem.
 It's a bit behind the times for video features, and its user interface and ergonomics leave a lot to be desired, but you'll have a much wider range of native and third-party lenses to choose from for Sony's E mount.
-The camera's AF holds up quite well, too, and it's a little cheaper.
+The camera's autofocus holds up quite well, too, and it's a little cheaper than the Canon overall.

 As part of Canon's RF system, it's compatible with both APS-C and full-frame lenses.
 Though overall lens options are still relatively limited, that makes it a great choice if you see yourself upgrading to a full-frame body down the line.
 The Olympus OM-D E-M10 Mark IV is a good alternative if you want something even more compact.
 It's part of the Micro Four Thirds system, so it makes for a more portable overall kit and even includes IBIS, a rarity at this price point, but its autofocus isn't nearly as reliable.